 Business Communication: Don't Overlook Business Writing

 When you focus on the value of business communication, remember that it's not all about talking and listening.
 The power of the written word is overlooked far too often.
 The following video highlights some of the biggest business writing mistakes to avoid.

 Tips for Avoiding Business Writing Mistakes

-Frank Gallinelli has written what he calls a sequel to the book shown here — "Mastering Real Estate Investment: Examples, Metrics and Case Studies."
+Frank Gallinelli has also written "Mastering Real Estate Investment: Examples, Metrics and Case Studies."
 While you could easily choose to buy both books, I recommend the more cost-effective option of buying only "What Every Investor Needs to Know about Cash Flow."

 Real estate has ups and downs, and anyone with a working goal of having more ups than downs should read and use this book.
 Any small business owner has a real estate investment by default if they own the real property in addition to the business itself.
 It is absolutely critical to obtain a better understanding of real estate because it will impact almost everything related to small business financing.
 This book is going to make you much more comfortable with using and understanding the most important financial measures for real estate.

-Any individual must become adept at making good decisions, and this is a superb book to guide you in making sound choices both inside and outside of a business context.
+Any individual must become adept at making good decisions, and "Smart Choices: A Practical Guide to Making Better Decisions" is a superb book to guide you in making sound choices both inside and outside of a business context.
 Because decision-making is a "must have" skill, this is clearly a "must use" business book.